apioo/psx/doc/design/dependency_injection.rst

         }
     }

-The id of the service is "some_bar" which can be used in an inject annotation.
+The id of the service is "some_bar" which can be used in a inject annotation.
-Note when your object has an dependency to another service use the
+Note when your object has a dependency to another service use the
 $this->get('[service_id]') method to get only one instance of the service.
 In PSX it is best practice to group services into traits.
 I.e. the default container uses several traits which contains service methods